petsasj/InformationSystems/README.md

 Any measurement posted in either of the JSON Devices or UltraLight Devices will be synchronized both into Microsoft SQL Server and Apache-Superset.

-In order to access Apache-Superset:
-* Run docker-compose exec superset superset-init
-* Create a new user
-* Add datasources (both Database and Tables)
-* Visit {localhost}:8088.
-* Import Dashboards from the corresponding folder.

 ## POSTMAN Collections